build-guides

 Check Price on Amazon

-The Ryzen 5 9600X uses TSMC’s 4nm N4P node for its compute die, giving it a 5.4 GHz single-core boost with a 65W TDP that’s rare at this performance level.
-In Cinebench R24 single-core, it scores around 145 points — within 3% of the Core Ultra 5 245 at stock, which runs 125W.
-For gaming, the 9600X keeps the RTX 4060 fed without restriction in every tested title; CPU frametime variance stays below 2ms at 1080p.
+The Ryzen 5 9600X uses TSMC’s 4nm N4P node, delivering a 5.4 GHz single-core boost at 65W.
+In Cinebench R24 single-core it scores around 145 points — within 3% of the Core Ultra 5 245 at stock, which draws 125W.
+For gaming, the 9600X keeps the RTX 5060 fully fed at 1080p and 1440p; CPU frametime variance stays below 2ms.

 Socket: AM5 — compatible with all Ryzen 7000 and 9000 series processors.